Food price fears push EU lawmakers to put a lid on biofuels growth

 A coalition of industry and environmental groups - including the European Climate Foundation and Danish advanced biofuel producer Dong Energy - have said that full sustainable use of agricultural and forestry waste could supply 13 percent of EU road transport fuel by 2020.

-“This potential will only be realised if EU biofuel and related industries are given investment certainty and a stable policy framework by the European Parliament and Council,” the group said in a statement.
+“This potential will only be realized if EU biofuel and related industries are given investment certainty and a stable policy framework by the European Parliament and Council,” the group said in a statement.

-One aspect of the vote that offered a glimmer of hope to the biofuel industry was that lawmakers demanded further talks about the rules before opening negotiations with EU countries to finalise them.
+One aspect of the vote that offered a glimmer of hope to the biofuel industry was that lawmakers demanded further talks about the rules before opening negotiations with EU countries to finalize them.

-With EU governments yet to finalise their common position, talks on the proposals look likely to extend into next year.
+With EU governments yet to finalize their common position, talks on the proposals look likely to extend into next year.
 If they are not concluded by April, European Parliament elections scheduled for the following month could push back the law until 2015.
-(Writing by Charlie Dunmore, editing by Veronica Brown and William Hardy)